risc0/risc0/README.md

 ## Examples

-In addition to the Risc Zero proof system, we include a number of small examples, each with their own README, in the 'examples' directory.
+In addition to the RISC Zero proof system, we include a number of small examples, each with their own README, in the 'examples' directory.

 ## Building RISC Zero